mattbierner/blog.mattbierner.com/_posts/2015-01-22-stupid-template-tricks-snake-part-2-interactive-nibbler.md

 series: stupid_template_tricks
 date: '2015-01-22'
 ---
 Compile time Nibbler, man.
 We gotta get this sucker done.
 [Last time][part1], we got so caught in metaprogramming that we ended up with a state machine.
-To play a game, you had enter all of the commands ahead of time.
+To play a game, you had to enter all of the commands ahead of time.
 That's pathetic.
 Is that what you want to do with your life?
 Type `Input::Up` and `Input::Left` into a compiler so that you can guide a bunch of triangles into asterisks?
 That's senseless!
 But that's what happens, man.

 {% include image.html file="1198440-scooty_puff_sr.png" %}